OpenNMS/opennms-developer-training/docs/foundation/01-system-architecture.md

 ### Minion w/ Kafka

-We can introduct Minion and Kafka if we want to monitor remote networks:
+We can introduce Minion and Kafka if we want to monitor remote networks:

 ![minion kafka arch](images/arch-minion-kafka.png)